 False Skies was a neat game and I'm really hoping it gets better as development goes on.

 The main draw for me in the beginning was the character customization, it seemed to echo of Dragon Quest 3.
 There are only four different classes, a tank, a fast guy, a white mage and black mage, a very basic setup.
 However very shortly after the first dungeon this harpy spreads it's wings and opens up with variety of classes for you to try out, which was a welcome breath of fresh air.
 The sprites look fine, however one thing I didn't like was that the party members all look the same, Everyone just looks like slightly different variations of the same guy.
 Maybe some variation based on classes would have been nice (tanky classes have armor and big shoulder-pads, mages have robes, ect There is also a system where different weapons have different efficacy in the hands of certain classes, but it all feels kind of superfluous in these early-game scenarios.
-I hope in the next build of this game we will be multiclassing around and having wizards slapping dudes' slime with broadswords.
+I hope in the next build of this game we will be multiclassing around and having wizards slapping dudes' shit with broadswords.
 Either way, all the customization options avaliable will hopefully give this game good replay value.

 By far my biggest criticism is the COMPLETE AND TOTAL LACK OF MUSIC.
 The sense of hearing is very important to a game's atmosphere and mood.
 In this game, there was nothing.
 Not even a sad classical midi or some Kevin Macleod songs, just absolute silence.
 I really should have named my main character “Charlie” and put a medley of ragtime piano hits in the background, because this game is completely silent.
 There is no real reason for this.